In order to connect to the cluster, you need a Research Computing account. You can find information on requesting an account here.

 Please see the X11 section in our Access and Login page for more information.

-Alternately, you can use our NX servers (NoMachine) to launch a virtual Linux desktop.
+Alternately, you can use our VDI (Virtual Desktop Interface) to launch a virtual Linux desktop, Jupyter, Rstudio, Tensorboard, Matlab, and more.

-Whether you are using Xming, X11/Xquartz or NoMachine, you will first need to launch an interactive session with X11 forwarding enabled (please do not try to run Stata on the login nodes).
-See Interactive_jobs_and_srun for more details.
+Whether you are using Xming, X11/Xquartz or VDI, you will first need to launch an interactive session with X11 forwarding enabled (please do not try to run Stata on the login nodes).
+See Interactive jobs and srun for more details.

-For example, once logged into Odyssey, to start an interactive session with 4GB of memory on the test partition, you would type:
+For example, once logged into the cluster, to start an interactive session with 4GB of memory on the test partition, you would type:

 srun -p test --pty --x11=first --mem 4000 -t 0-06:00 /bin/bash